Open-ET/flux-data-qaqc/docs/source/advanced_config_options.rst

     missing_data_value = -999

-If the input dataset does not contain all of expected climate variables as found in in your data, if this is the case you may specify them as missing (‘na’) in your config file or simply do not list them.
+If the input time series file does not contain all climate variables that are expeced by `flux-data-qaqc``, then specify them as missing (‘na’) in the config file or simply do not list them in the config.
 Missing variables will be ignored for the most part and will not be present in output files/plots, however if key variables for the energy balance are not present (LE, H, G, and Rn) then you will not be able to run energy balance closure correction routines.

 Data file format